-Management's discussion and analysis and the general fund budgetary comparison are not required parts of the basic financial statements but are supplementary information accounting principles generally accepted in the United States of America requires.
+Management's Discussion and Analysis and the budgetary comparison for the General Fund are not a required part of the basic financial statements but is supplementary information accounting principles generally accepted in the United States of America requires.
 We have applied certain limited procedures, consisting principally of inquiries of management regarding the methods of measuring and presenting the required supplementary information.
 However, we did not audit the information and express no opinion on it.

 We conducted our audit to opine on the financial statements that collectively comprise the District's basic financial statements.
-The federal awards expenditure schedule is required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.
-We subjected the federal awards expenditure schedule to the auditing procedures applied in the audit of the basic financial statements.
+The federal awards receipts and expenditures schedule is required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.
+We subjected the federal awards receipts and expenditures schedule to the auditing procedures applied in the audit of the basic financial statements.
 In our opinion, this information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.